jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 and breasts of men.
 By this single utterance contending peoples and kindreds will attain the light of true unity.
 (TB KA)

+The first utterance of Him Who is the All-Wise is this: O children of dust!
+Turn your faces from the darkness of estrangement to the effulgent light of the daystar of unity.
+This is that which above all else will benefit the peoples of the earth.
+(TU 1.10)

 WISDOM (and avoidance of Folly)